 Liberty University is located in the heart of Virginia in Lynchburg (population 80,000) on the south banks of the historic James River with the scenic Blue Ridge Mountains as a backdrop.
 The city is over 200 years old and is noted for its culture, beauty, and educational advantages.
 Lynchburg is at the crossroads of U.S. highways 29 and 460 and has adequate transportation facilities by bus, railway, and air.

-Liberty’s campus is surrounded by beautiful mountain vistas and extends over 7,000 acres with over 300 buildings that consist of over six million square feet of building space including 215 classrooms.
+Liberty’s campus is surrounded by beautiful mountain vistas and extends over 7,200 acres at the base of Liberty Mountain with over 172 facilities with more than seven million square feet of building space including 515 lecture auditoriums, classrooms, and laboratories.

 The University is a religiously-oriented, private, coeducational, comprehensive institution.

 Liberty University was originally formed under the auspices of Thomas Road Baptist Church.
 Liberty is distinctive among Christian colleges because resident students use Thomas Road Baptist Church, other local church ministries, and community service groups as a laboratory for practical application of what they learn in the classroom.
 While this practice is not logistically or philosophically possible for students in the online programs, Liberty University Online uses its curriculum and advising to encourage spiritual, moral and ethical development in the student body.